 As a part of ongoing routine instruction in the spring, TELPAS raters engage EB students in performance-based activities and use the PLDs to determine a student's proficiency level for each domain.
 The summary statement and descriptors for each proficiency level in the PLDs form a student profile.
-When rating students, educators can review the proficiency levels as a whole and determine the level that best describes the student's current overall proficiency in English for the relevant domain.
-For a student in early or late stages of a proficiency level, raters are directed to determine the level at which the student performs most consistently.
+When rating students, educators can review the proficiency levels as a whole and determine the level that best describes the student's current overall proficiency level, raters are directed to determine the level at which the student performs most consistently.